Jodebonis/WordFinderAPI/README.md

 ### Generating Auth Tokens

-Time to get access!
 To interact with the WordFinderAPI, you'll need an authorization token from our Keycloak service.
 It's easy, just follow these steps:

 1. Replace the placeholders {USERNAME} and {PASSWORD} with your Keycloak username and password in the following curl command: